noseglasses/ergodox-layout/README.md

 And all this without any keys permanently held.
 Neat?

 The following provides a description of the exact assignments between keys pressed and keys send.
-Here left/right, inner/outer refers to ErgoDox's four large thumb keys.
+Here left/right, inner/outer refers to ErgoDox's four large thumb keys or the four center keys in the plancks bottom row.

 | Key Send    | ErgoDox Thumb Keys Involved                                 |
 |-------------|-------------------------------------------------------------|